 The traditional resume objective (sometimes known as a “career objective”) is the first thing recruiters see when they scan your resume.
-Thus, it needs to show you’re a cut above the competition.
+Thus, it needs to show you’re a cut above the competition (see our how to write a resume guide for the whole process).
 Learn what the best objectives for nurses’ resumes include with our concise guide.

 Writing an Objective for a Nursing Resume

 Your nursing resume objective should prove that you’re the ideal fit for the role you’re seeking.
 Nurses need charisma, perseverance, and talent, so make sure your career objective reflects this.

 Generally, objective statements for nurse resumes are three to four lines long (or around three sentences).
 These sentences should be used to showcase your experience, skills, and prior achievements.

 You can start by stating how many years of experience you have as a nurse, and then list any certifications or specialties you possess.